praj33/ai-being-enforcement/README.md

 → Raj (Enforcement Engine)
 → User

-yaml
-Copy code

-This engine is the **final authority before user exposure**.
+This engine is the **final authority** before user exposure.

 ---

 ## Design Guarantees

 - Deterministic execution (single-path)
+- No randomness
-- No randomness, no async fan-out
+- No async fan-out
-- Failure-safe (never throws)
+- Failure-safe (never throws outward)
 - BLOCK on uncertainty
 - No policy leakage to users
 - No emotional dependency allowed